Bristol, University of

 The fun stuff

-Nightlife: Several union bars including the recently refurbished Bar 100.
+Nightlife: Bristol is one of the leading cities for music in the UK.
+Several union bars including the recently refurbished Bar 100.
 Club nights, plays and live music on campus.
 The legendary Anson Rooms have played hosts to David Bowie, Radiohead, Blur, Coldplay and Pulp to name a few.
 A range of popular venues from Oceana and Rehab, to the 02 Academy for gigs and indie nights.
+Great pubs abound too, check out the Volunteer Tavern, just off Cabot Circus, for a chilled pint and relaxed beer garden.

 Notable societies: Foodies will enjoy the Cheese, Chocolate and Pancake societies (not all at once sadly) while LipDub gives students the chance to have fun lip-syncing to videos with hundreds of people.
 Sporty?
 Try Dodgeball for something little different.